makrai/notes/goncalves24-Odyssey-ser-challange.md

   * a considerable amount of ‘Surprise’ emotions as ‘Happiness’
 * common challenge
-  * ‘Disgust’, ‘Fear’, and ‘Contempt’ with ‘Anger’, which could be due to intrinsic similarities in the emotional expression of these categories
+  * ‘Disgust’, ‘Fear’, and ‘Contempt’ with ‘Anger’, which could be due to intrinsic similarities in the expression of these categories
   * ‘Surprise’ seems to be a difficult category for all models, with misclassifications scattered across other emotions

 ### 5.5.2.
 Attributes Emotion Recognition Analysis

-* fig 6
+* fig 6.
+Note the order top, bottom, middle
 * We employed the mean squared error (MSE) to gauge the error of predictions with the ground truth.
 We conducted these experiments
   * ? regions of emotional attributes are these models struggling more
-* Here we segmented the emotional intensity for each attribute into the top 25% percentile, bottom 25% percentile, and the middle 50% attribute values
+* we binned the emotional intensity for each attribute into the top 25% percentile, bottom 25% percentile, and the middle 50% attribute values
 * All top-3 models essentially have the same patterns as the baseline model,
   * lower MSE scores with 0.25+
   * extreme difficulties with bottom 25% attribute intensity prediction for A,D
 * AIST-BahasaKita Model emerged as more proficient in the midrange for Arousal and in the top 25% for Dominance
-* Intema Model mirrored the baseline for the most part with slight lower MSE in the top 25% intensities for Dominance predictions
+* Intema Model mirrored the baseline for the most part with slightly lower MSE in the top 25% intensities for Dominance
 * substantial challenges observed when predicting low-intensity dominance,
 * all models registering higher MSE scores for Arousal at lower intensities,
-* ie current models have made great improvements in understanding average emotional states and even model intense regions, the ability to detect and
+* ie current models have made great improvements in understanding average emotional states and even model intense regions
-  * lower end of the emotional intensity spectrum, requires further advancem
+  * the lower end of the emotional intensity spectrum requires further advancem

 # 6. Conclusion